James A. Evans

 Christina D. Smolke

-Christina D. Smolke is Professor (Research) of Bioengineering and, by courtesy, of Chemical Engineering at Stanford University.
+Christina D. Smolke is CEO of Antheia, Inc. and Professor (Research) of Bioengineering and, by courtesy, of Chemical Engineering at Stanford University.
 She earned her B.S. in Chemical Engineering at the University of Southern California in 1997, and her Ph.D. in Chemical Engineering at UC Berkeley in 2001.

 Jeannette M. Wing